replikativ/hasch/README.md

 ~~~

 # Changes
+- 0.2.3 properly dispatch on IRecord (instead of IMap)
 - 0.2.2 cannot coerce record tags because of conflicts, rather extend record to properly print
 - 0.2.1 fix tag coercion on JVM

 # TODO
-- Automate tests in js (with cljx?).
+- Cover serialisation (reading) exceptions for records.
 - Nested collections are hashed with the supplied hash-fn before they contribute to the hash-value.
 This allows to form a peristent data-structure tree by breaking out collection values, so you can rehash top-level collections without pulling the whole value in memory.
 This is not tested yet, a git-like store could be implemented, e.g. in [geschichte](https://github.com/ghubber/konserve).
 This should be useful to build durable indexes also.
 But it might proof to need runtime tweaking, e.g. depending on value size.
 - Use test.check/double.check property based tests.
 - Profile for performance.
-Maybe avoid full pr-str/read-string and only apply to records...

 ## License